Sulton88Mehron90/self-care-center/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
 Self-Care-Center is a solo project that was assigned Tuesday evening.
 Finished it Sunday morning.
-I am now through my third week of Mod 1 with 2303 cohort.
+I am a repeater and am now through my third week of Mod 1 with 2303 cohort.

 <!-- ### Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs.) -->